codimoc/secret-wallet/README.md

 These steps are:
 *   Storing the **AWS credentials**: this results in creating or modifying the *credentials* file in the *.aws*  directory, located in the user home directory.
 This file is typically divided into separate sections.
 This allows to persist  different connections to different services on the Amazon cloud.
 The section relevant to the **secret-wallet** is market with the heading [secret-wallet].
 *   Storing the **secret wallet configuration**: this step persists the information in the *secretwallet.json* file in the *.secretwallet* directory, located in the user home directory.
 This configuration file is used to store the device encryption key, the name of the AWS connection profile and the table name where the secrets are stored.
-This file is also used to store customisation parameters as described in [this section](#customisation).
+This file is also used to store customization parameters as described in [this section](#customization).

 When questions are asked during the configuration, please type the first letter of the answer (e.g. *s* for *skip*) to select that choice.
 Whenever a default value is suggested, simply hit the *Return* button to confirm that choice.

 ## <a id="passwords"></a>Password strength
-Strong passwords are required by this application, Whenever a new password is needed, two verifications are performed:
+Strong passwords are required by this application.
+Whenever a new password is needed, two verification steps are performed:
 *   verify that the password is strong
 *   verify that the password is correctly typed, by re-entering it a second time.